dwayhs/dash-plan/README.md

 progress: 80
 ```

-The progress property is used when you want to express how much of the work is done for a give task.
+The progress property is used when you want to express how much of the work is done for a given task.
 It is expressed by a percent number, it must be a value between 0 and 100.

 #### Dependency